Template Guided Text Generation for Task-Oriented Dialogue: Other Experiments

 \subsection{Role of Context}

 Dialogue acts represent the semantic content of the system response, but they don't contain any information about the lexical and syntactic content.
-The utterances in the dialogue context are also important to generate good responses because they can help model conversational phenomena such as entrainment (lexical and syntactic alignment of responses), and can help it avoid repetition \cite{duvsek2016context}.
+The previous utterances in the dialogue history or context are important for generating good responses because they can help model conversational phenomena such as co-reference, elision, entrainment (lexical and syntactic alignment of responses) and avoid repetition \cite{duvsek2016context}.
 Context also helps add variations to the responses generated across different conversations for the same system actions.

 Table \ref{table:context} shows the performance of NLG as more utterances from the dialogue context are given as input.
-In these experiments, we concatenate the last $k$ utterances to the system action representation obtained from the Naive and template based methods.
-Both models, Naive and T2G2, benefit from the additional context, showing an improvement of 3-4 BLEU points.
+In these experiments, we concatenate the last $k$ utterances to the system action representation obtained from the Naive method.
+The model benefits from the additional context, showing an improvement of upto 6 BLEU.
+Just a single context utterance - the previous user utterance - results in an improvement of nearly 3 BLEU.

-However, we would like to point out that the evaluation is not completely fair, because we used the ground truth system utterances in the context during evaluation as opposed to the utterances generated by the NLG model itself.
-Regardless, the improvements clearly point to effectiveness of the added context.
+The evaluation for $k>=2$ is not completely realistic, because we used the ground truth system utterances in the context during evaluation as opposed to the utterances generated by the NLG model itself.
+Regardless, the improvements clearly point to effectiveness of the added context at the cost of more resources.
 We hope these results inspire more work in this exciting direction.